Electrical Safety

 Conclusion

-To confirm to these new provisions, seek the assistance of an experienced electrician.
-They can assist to guarantee that your properties are completely standard with the existing rules hence provide you with a sense of assurance and your tenants.
+To conform to these provisions, seek the assistance of an experienced, competent electrician.
+They can ensure your properties meet current rules and provide assurance to you and your tenants.

-Please don't confuse electrical safety as simply an act of compliance, but it's your mandate to ensure that your tenants live comfortably and safely in their houses and your properties are protected.
-Education is power when it comes to electrical safety standards, safety practices, and compliance for your rental units.
+Please don't view electrical safety as simply an act of compliance — it’s your responsibility to ensure that your tenants live comfortably and safely and that your properties are protected.
+Education matters when it comes to electrical standards, safe practices and compliance.

 Need Help with Electrical Safety Compliance?